malek-abbassi/OtakuShelf/README.md

 # OtakuShelf

-a web app to search for anime and create watchlist
+OtakuShelf is a web app to search for anime and create watch-lists.